 |Our Windows version||Windows 11|

-|How long we tested||3 weeks|
+|How long we tested||1 week|

-|Number of tested tools||10|
+|Number of tested tools||20|

 While a data recovery program’s retrieval capabilities are certainly its most important aspect, the extra features it brings to the table certainly add a lot of value.
 For example, some apps come with a drive backup feature while others allow the repair of compromised/damaged files, both of which can come in very handy.

-Launch the app and select the disk on which recovery will be performed
+Launch the software and select a disk on which to recover lost files